Latheuni/Hierarchical_reject/docs/Preprocessing.rst

 .. automodule:: Preprocessing.Preprocessing_COVID
     :members: Preprocessing_COVID

+*Small note*: I disabled the rpy2 imports in the Preprocessing_Flyatlas file because of readthedocs inability to handle R dependencies.
+These should be uncommented when running the functions!b:
 .. automodule:: Preprocessing.Preprocessing_Flyatlas
     :members: Preprocessing_Flyatlas_body, Preprocessing_Flyatlas_head

-.. automodule:: Preprocessing.Preprocessing_Flyatlas
-    :members: Preprocessing_Flyatlas_head

-Small note: I disabled the rpy2 imports in the Preprocessing_Flyatlas file because of readthedocs inability to handle R dependencies.
-These should be uncommented when running the functions!b: